isabella232/journeys.en/help/using/about/aboutprocess.md

     You need to define a connection to a system to retrieve additional information that will be used in your journeys, for example in your conditions.
 A built-in Experience Platform data source is also configured at provisioning time.
 This step is not required if you only leverage data from the events in your journey.
 This step is performed by a **technical user**.

-    For more on this, refer to [Configuring a data source](../datasource/ds.md#concept_s1s_dqt_52b).
+    For more on this, refer to [](../datasource/ds.md#concept_s1s_dqt_52b).

     ![](../assets/journey22.png)

 1. **Configure an action**

     If you're using a third-party system to send your messages, you need to configure its connection with Journey Orchestration.
-See [Custom action configuration](../action/custom.md).
+See [](../action/custom.md).

     If you are using Adobe Campaign Standard to send messages, you need to configure the built-in action.
-See [Working with Adobe Campaign Standard](../action/actioncampaign.md).
+See [](../action/actioncampaign.md).

     These steps are performed by a **technical user**.